Energy from Waste Facility

 For the OJEU bid submission, Camerons entered into a consortium with Spie Batignolles as civil engineers and CNIM as technical installation designers and contractors.
 The CSBC consortium achieved preferred bidder status in May 2008 and entered into contract with The States of Jersey in November 2008 for the delivery of the completed building.
 Works commenced on site in January 2009 and were completed at the beginning of 2011.

 The States of Jersey employed a consultant architect to obtain planning approval for the concept design, and EPR was closely involved in the detailed design development of that concept scheme prior to planning.

-EPR are responsible for the detailed design of the building through the construction phase in accordance with the Architectural Criteria established by the planning consent and included in the Employer’s Requirements.
-As with all Energy From Waste facilities, developers and operators are mindful of the environmental cost of transportation of waste from the point of collection to the plant.The principles of Proximity therefore suggest that they should be located as close as possible to the waste’s point of origin, which means near commercial or residential areas.
+EPR was responsible for the detailed design of the building through the construction phase in accordance with the Architectural Criteria established by the planning consent and included in the Employer’s Requirements.
+As with all Energy From Waste facilities, developers and operators were mindful of the environmental cost of transportation of waste from the point of collection to the plant.The principles of proximity therefore suggested that they should be located as closely as possible to the waste’s point of origin, which means near commercial or residential areas.
 This requires that such plants achieve a high degree of architectural quality given the visual impact in any environment.

-EPR’s approach to this new sector has been to observe, listen and understand the requirements of the client, the operator and the local community.
+EPR’s approach to this new sector was to observe, listen and understand the requirements of the client, the operator and the local community.
 Through this we have gained an understanding of both the technical requirements of the plant’s design and operation, and the sensitivities of residents and business that surround the site.
 This has informed our strategy to deliver a building of high architectural quality that will serve Jersey’s waste and energy needs for many years to come.

-Client: States of Jersey | Services: Architecture | Size: GIA 5,535m²
+Client: States of Jersey | Services: Architecture | Size: 5,535m²